staffier/Karate-Demo-Project/src/test/java/kafka/README.md

 ce9b01556d15        wurstmeister/zookeeper   karate-kafka_zookeeper_1
 33685067cb82        wurstmeister/kafka       karate-kafka_kafka_1
 *** sleeping for 10 seconds (give time for containers to spin up)
-*** the following topic were created .... test-topic
 ```

 To smoke test this, we will setup a consumer that will echo whatever the producer writes.
 In